The Art of Reasoning

 It is only in the last years that these paratexts have become visible to a larger audience of researchers.
 Before 2000, they were largely hidden in manuscript margins, now many of them are on free display in hundreds of online collections of digitized manuscripts, ready, for the first time, to be explored.
 From late Antiquity to the late Middle Ages, these voices in the margin are testimonies to a critical and scientific way of dealing with texts: versions are compared, passages that seem to be corrupt are marked, contrasting opinions are highlighted, confronted and discussed.
 In other words: the annotations offer a perspective on the intellectual culture of the Middle Ages that is much richer than previously assumed.

-In our project these new sources will be explored from the perspective of the history of scholarly thinking.
-By studying both the period before the birth of the first universities and thereafter, we will be able to offer a new view on the evolution of argumentation in the medieval Latin West.
-The annotations of both well-known medieval scholars and anonymous ones, of monks, masters, students and readers, will be our guide.
+In our project these new sources were explored from the perspective of the history of scholarly thinking.
+By studying both the period before the birth of the first universities and thereafter, we attempted to offer a new view on the evolution of argumentation in the medieval Latin West.
+The annotations of both well-known medieval scholars and anonymous ones, of monks, masters, students and readers, were our guide.
+To see some of the results of our research, you can visit our virtual exhibition The Art of Reasoning in Medieval Manuscripts (online since December 2020).